 Mentoring Philosophy:

 A good mentor supports, guides, embraces, celebrates, and uplifts the mentee in a way that serves the mentee’s uniquely lived experience and personal goals.
 A good mentor asks more questions than gives answers, offers perspective, and opens doors, helping the mentee to adopt a growth mindset.
 They help the student realize and embrace themselves.
-They see the mentee as an equal, not to be created but to be freed.

 “What the educator does in teaching is to make it possible for the students to become themselves.”